0xPolygon/polygon-edge-docs/docs/get-started/set-up-ibft-on-the-cloud.md

 :::info This guide is for mainnet or testnet setups

-The below guide will instruct you how to set up an IBFT network on a cloud provider for a production setup of your testnet or mainnet.
+The below guide will instruct you on how to set up an IBFT network on a cloud provider for a production setup of your testnet or mainnet.

-If you would like to setup the IBFT cluster locally to quickly test the `polygon-sdk` before doing a production like setup, please refer to
+If you would like to setup the IBFT cluster locally to quickly test the `polygon-sdk` before doing a production-like setup, please refer to
 [How to set IBFT locally](/docs/get-started/set-up-ibft-locally)
 :::